Azulaloi/obsidian-skribi/docs/docs/syntax/eta.md

 - `<%~ %>` is the **raw interpolation** tag - equivalent to interpolation, but the contents are *not* XML-escaped.

-After interpretation is complete, `tR` is rendered as Obsidian Markdown, which is then appended to the skribi element.
+After interpretation is complete, `tR` is rendered as Obsidian Markdown, which is then appended to the skribi element, which is then attached to the document.